fastai/fastai/docs/dev/git.md

    If for any reason it's not working, go to https://github.com/USERNAME/fastai/tree/new-feature-branch (replace `new-feature-branch` with the real branch name, and click `[Pull Request]` in the right upper corner.

 If you work on several unrelated PRs, make different directories for each one, ideally using the same directory name as the branch name, to simplify things.

+### Step 8.
+Passing CI Tests

+One your PR was submitted, you will see on github that we have various tests running on CI servers that will validate your PR.
+The tests run on various platforms and on both pip and conda virtual environments, so we have all bases covered.

+Do note that since our test suite contains many non-deterministic tests, at times you will notice that one of the checks on a single platform will fail.
+Most of the time it's normal, and there is nothing to worry about.
+We are constantly trying to make those less error-prone, but we can't make them too loose either, otherwise the test would be ineffective.
+Hence the occasional failures.

+You can go to Azure CI following the failing link and check what has failed.
+Unless you see the failure is related to your PR, please ignore it and consider that all tests have succeeded.
+The maintainer can always initiate a re-run of a CI job on the failed platform if need be.

 ### How to Keep Your Feature Branch Up-to-date